Portugal's green soul: Vinho Verde

 Portugals grüne Seele: Vinho Verde - Maître Philippe & Filles

-The river Mino - border river to Spain
+The Mino River – border river to Spain

 The yields of these quality wineries are far lower than those of their major competitors, but the wine is more concentrated and an expression of its terroir.